sagiegurari/cargo-make/README.md

 ]
 ```

-Use the `profile` property to only load environmental variables whenever a specific profile is active.
+Use the `profile` property to only load environment variables whenever a specific profile is active.

 > To learn more about profiles, check the [profiles section](#usage-profiles).